proteomicsunitcrg/qsample-server/readme.md

 Wait a minute and the new backend *should* work.

-To know how to deploy the front end check the [QSample-Client.md](QSample-Client.md) file.
+To know how to deploy the front end check the [QSample-Client](https://github.com/proteomicsunitcrg/qsample-client/) repository.

 ## Errors